Tanzania is not a postcard, but one of the countries of the future

 After centuries of local kingdoms and sultanates, European colonialism changed its course: first as a German colony at the end of the 19th century, then as a British protectorate after the First World War.
 Independence arrived in the 1960s, led by Julius Nyerere, the founding father who tried to build a national identity based on unity (ujamaa, meaning “extended family” in Swahili) and social solidarity.

-Today, Tanzania remains one of Africa’s most politically stable countries, although its democracy is far from perfect and poverty is still widespread.
+Today, Tanzania is one of the most politically stable countries in Africa, but its democracy is not perfect, and corruption is widespread, as is poverty.

-With over 65 million inhabitants and one of the highest population growth rates on the continent, Tanzania is demographically young too: the average age is just over 18.
-A multi-ethnic society (more than 120 different groups) that has found in Swahili a shared language and identity.
+With over 65 million inhabitants and one of the highest population growth rates on the continent, Tanzania is also a young country in terms of age: the average age of the population is just over 18.
+It is a multi-ethnic (more than 120 different groups) and multicultural society, which has found a common language and shared identity in Swahili.

-The economy remains fragile and largely dependent on agriculture, which employs more than two-thirds of the workforce, and on tourism, drawn by national parks and Zanzibar.
-In recent years, mining (especially gold and tanzanite, a precious gemstone found only here) and telecommunications have gained momentum, but the biggest challenge is to reduce inequalities and create jobs for millions of young people.
+The economy remains fragile and depends largely on agriculture, which employs over two-thirds of the workforce, and tourism, attracted by national parks and Zanzibar.
+In recent years, mining (especially gold and tanzanite, a precious gemstone that exists only here) and telecommunications have also gained momentum, but the biggest challenge is to reduce inequalities and create jobs for millions of young people.
+This will be the test of the country's political stability in the coming years.
+The pressure from the younger generations for change will continue to grow.

 Il team Treedom a lavoro per ripristinare una mangrovieto